[Yamagata Prefecture] Tsuruoka's silk fabric industry created by changing swords to hoes.

 Google Maps

-The main building of the Kazama family, a wealthy merchant family that contributed to the development of Tsuruoka silk.
+The main house of the wealthy Kazama family, who contributed to the development of Tsuruoka silk

 Former Kazama family<Information>

-- Address: 1-17 Baba-cho, Tsuruoka City, Yamagata Prefecture
+- Address: 1-17 Babacho, Tsuruoka City, Yamagata Prefecture

 - Phone number: 0235-22-0015

-- Opening hours: 9:30-16:30 (admission until 16:00)
+- Opening hours: 9:30-16:30 (last entry at 16:00)

 - Closed: July 13th, December to early April

-- URL: Former Kazama family residence
+- URL: Former Kazama Residence

 Google Maps